sabotrax/monisrahmen/README.md

     Adjust paths according to your installation directory.
     Notice that fbi is being restarted shortly after emails have been checked.

+## License

+Distributed under the New BSD License, see LICENSE.txt.

 ## Acknowledgments

 Inspiration, documentation, code snippets, etc.